Jon Waters

-Jonathan N. "Jon" Waters (born June 7, 1976) is an American marching band director.
-He is currently director of athletic bands at Bowling Green State University.
-He serves as Head director of the Falcon Marching Band.
+Jonathan N. Waters (born June 7, 1976) is an American marching band director.
+He is the Assistant Teaching Professor of Athletic Bands and Music Education at Bowling Green State University.
+Where he serves as Head Director of the Falcon Marching Band.
 Previously, he was Assistant Professor of Music Education and Director of Bands at Heidelberg University, Ohio.
 He previously taught at Ohio State University (OSU) where he served as Director of Marching and Athletic Bands.
 He was fired from OSU in 2014 after an investigation found that he failed to address a sexualized culture within the band.
 Some alumni of the marching band have disputed these claims.
 Waters sued OSU for defamation; the lawsuit was later dismissed.

 Biography

 Early years

-Waters was born in Toledo, Ohio and at the age of 12 he moved to Elmore, Ohio.
+Waters was born in Toledo, Ohio in 1976 and moved to Elmore, Ohio in 1984.
 He was a guitar and saxophone player in eighth grade, when he saw The Ohio State University Marching Band on television with his father, and decided he would one day dot the "i" in the Script Ohio.
 His middle school music teacher told him that if he wanted to be in the Ohio State Band he needed to choose another instrument because there were no saxophones in the band.
 He then switched from saxophone to sousaphone.
 Upon entering Ohio State in fall 1994 with a plan to become a lawyer, he tried out for the Marching Band, but was cut during tryouts.
 He earned a spot the following year.
 In 1996, he switched his major to music.
 He went on to dot the "i" on November 21, 1998 at the home game against Michigan.
 Waters was a band member through 1999.
 In 2000, he received a bachelor's degree in music education.